Pool Lifesaving Records

 Due to the recent changes to the ILS Competition Manual and the RLSSA Australian Pool Life Saving Competition Handbook in regards to the manikin carry and the line throw; the current records listed below will be archived as at 1st November 2013.
 New records will be able to be achieved under the new competition rules outlined in App J - National Records.

-Any enquiries relating to the records archiving are to be directed to the National Sport and Events Officer.
+Any enquiries relating to the records archiving are to be directed to the Senior Project Officer - Sport & Vocational Training.